 Where Living Is Fun!

-Lamond Chamberlain became the second major developer of Hidden Hills in 1956.
+In 1956, Lamond Chamberlain became the second major developer of Hidden Hills.
 A.E.
-Hanson turned over his declarant's rights and his fee ownership of certain properties to the Hidden Hills Community Association, including the pool property on Long Valley, the bus stop property at Jed Smith and Round Meadow, Long Valley Road itself, and the front gate house.
-He then sold his undeveloped land to Hidden Hills Estates, Inc., Lamond Chamberlain being the president and Ruby Chamberlain the secretary.
+Hanson transferred his declarant rights and fee ownership of certain community properties to the Hidden Hills Community Association — including the pool property on Long Valley, the bus stop site at Jed Smith and Round Meadow, Long Valley Road itself, and the front gatehouse.
+Hanson then sold his remaining undeveloped land to Hidden Hills Estates, Inc., with Lamond Chamberlain serving as president and Ruby Chamberlain as secretary.